Libraries and Special Collections

 Students have access to a rich array of department and university resources that extend to all areas of study.
 In addition to our first-rate library, ample permanent holdings are bolstered by an excellent interlibrary loan department and access to a vast array of electronic resources.

-Our primary research facility is the Main Library, which provides access to more than 5 million holdings, but our students also make good use of UGA's Special Collections Libraries encompass a wide range of materials.
-Holdings in the Hargrett Rare Book and Manuscript Library.
-Holdings in the Hargrett include the Manuscripts & Photographs Collection; the Georgiana Collection, documenting the history of Georgia; the Southeastern Native American Documents Collection, an assortment of some 2,000 documents and images from the years 1730-1842; The DeRenne Georgia Library, containing printed materials relating to the early history of Georgia; a number of Civil War diaries and related papers; and an extensive broadside collection.
+UGA's Special Collections Libraries encompass a wide range of materials.
+Holdings in the Hargrett Rare Book and Manuscript Library include the Manuscripts & Photographs Collection; the Georgiana Collection, documenting the history of Georgia; the Southeastern Native American Documents Collection, an assortment of some 2,000 documents and images from the years 1730-1842; The DeRenne Georgia Library, containing printed materials relating to the early history of Georgia; a number of Civil War diaries and related papers; and an extensive broadside collection.
 The Richard B. Russell Library houses photographs, interview transcripts, documentary films, and other archival materials, such as the Foot Soldier Project for Civil Rights Studies.

 In addition to news film of the civil rights era, the Walter J. Brown Media Archives contains amateur movies, Peabody Award-winning documentary programs, and television shows featuring topics in African American and Native American Studies.
 Finally, we provide access to such electronic resources as African American Biographical Databases, 19th-Century African American Newspapers, African American Poetry, and Ethnic Newswatch.

 Speakers, Colloquia, and Workshops